collinarnett/xcalibra_trading_bot/README.md

-# SafeX Trading Bot
+# Xcalibra Trading Bot

-Bot that takes historical data and trains a basic machine learning model to trade safex cash.
+Bot that takes historical data and trains a machine learning model capable of portfolio management.

 Currently looking at https://arxiv.org/pdf/1706.10059.pdf for inspiration.